This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

 Aug.
 29, 2017

 Country music artist Chase Rice’s “Lambs & Lions Tour” has announced it will stop at Northwest Missouri State University, and ticket sales begin Sept.
 4 at the University.

 The concert, sponsored by Northwest’s Student Activities Council, is set for 7 p.m.
 Friday, Dec.
 8, at Bearcat Arena.

-Tickets will be available online for Northwest students, at a cost of $10, beginning Monday, Sept.
-4. Student tickets will be available on the Northwest campus in the cashiering office, located on the first floor of the Administration Building, beginning Tuesday, Sept.
-5.
+Tickets are available online for Northwest students, at a cost of $10.
+Student tickets are available on the Northwest campus in the cashiering office, located on the first floor of the Administration Building.

-Remaining tickets will be available to the public for $20, beginning Wednesday, Sept.
-20. Tickets purchased on the day of the show increase $5.
+Remaining tickets are available to the public for $20, and tickets purchased on the day of the show increase $5.

 Country-pop artist Haeley Vaughn, who appeared on Season 9 of “American Idol,” will appear as an opening act at Northwest.

 SAC Concert Director Ali Stott said the organization selected Rice based on a “huge amount” of student interest, voiced through a survey last spring, and attendees can expect a fun atmosphere at the concert.

 “Chase sells out the majority of his concerts and everyone has a great time attending them,” Stott said.
 “Northwest is fortunate enough to be a part of his new ‘Lambs & Lions Tour,’ which includes major cities such as Dallas, Denver and St. Louis.
 It is a big deal for Maryville to be part of something so big.”